The punchline up front — in 60 seconds

 This is the Kaizen of cyber‑physical design: scan the field, test the fit, pressure the parts.
 Design‑time simulation exposes whether a time‑driven loop will starve under network congestion, whether event triggers will thrash during firmware updates, and whether your hybrid thresholds tolerate packet loss without false alarms.

 Good simulation pays twice.
 It prevents outages that PR cannot polish and builds the evidence your regulators expect.
-Tie test cases to realistic failure modes: clock skew, queue buildup, jitter from Precision Time Procedure (PTP/IEEE 1588) loss, and authentication latency across remote sites.
+Tie test cases to realistic failure modes: clock skew, queue buildup, jitter from Precision Time Protocol (PTP/IEEE 1588) loss, and authentication latency across remote sites.

 Field — commentary speculatively tied to from three rooms